AliManjotho/de-cvae-qmt/README.md

 # From Action to Reaction: Human Reaction Motion Synthesis using Latent Space Regularization and Alignment with Intermediate Motion Semantics

-we propose a novel dual-encoder conditional variational auto encoder network (DE-CVAE).
+We propose a novel dual-encoder conditional variational auto encoder network (DE-CVAE).
 DE-CVAE comprises two encoders to learn the action and reaction motion spaces separately, with a decoder generating the reaction-motion sequence.

 ## Our model
 ![Model](model.png)